What are your mission and vision statements?

 What education opportunities do you offer?

-Sunday morning Spiritual Formation for nursery through high school, as well as various Adult Education courses at 9:45 am (summer schedule, 9:00 AM).
-Classes include Bile Study, as well as topic studies.
+Sunday morning at 9:30am Spiritual Formation for nursery through high school, as well as various Adult Education courses.
+Classes include Bible Study, as well as topic studies.

 Wednesday afternoon, 5-7 pm: “Feast” includes chef prepared dinner and evening program.
 During summer, the FEAST program is the fourth Wednesday of the month.

-An evening book group meets on Tuesdays from 6-8 pm.
-Learn more about education at MPC.
+An evening book group meets on Sundays from 6-8 pm.

-In what type of LOCAL outreach ministry is MAPC involved?
+In what type of LOCAL outreach ministry is MPC involved?

 How can I volunteer?

-Speak with Dr. Dudley weaver will gladly help you find a place to serve.
+Speak with Dr. Hunter Camp, he will gladly help you find a place to serve.

 Do you have an organized music program?

 Yes, there is the Sunday morning adult choir and two children’s choirs.
 In addition, we have major organ concerts.
-Learn more about music at MPC.
+Learn more about music at MPC here.

 May I be active and involved if I’m not a Presbyterian?